 California Gold Rush: Stake Your Claim at Yosemite and Beyond

 Tips for striking it rich with a rare permit or reservation at a prime destination

 Since the Gold Rush of 1849, California remains high on many an adventurer’s bucket list of travel destinations.
 Today’s adventurers dream not of gold, but of striking it rich with a campsite in Yosemite Valley’s Lower, North or Upper Pines and other prime California treasures.

 On Recreation.gov, nothing—and we mean nothing—creates the demand that Yosemite Valley campsite reservations do, but other “gold strikes” include a permit for the Yosemite Cables on Half Dome, a permit to scale America’s tallest peak outside of Alaska—Mount Whitney in California, or camping at Pinecrest Lake, Serrano on Big Bear Lake or Nevada Beach on Lake Tahoe.

 These places are special because—like gold—they are rare.
 Access is limited specifically to protect them so that they hold their value and beauty for generations to come.

-If you want to strike it rich, first understand and follow these Five Rules of Prospecting and if you are still not one of the lucky ones, you can use Recreation.gov to find other California Gems.
+If you want to strike it rich, first understand and follow these Five Rules of Prospecting and if you are still not one of the lucky ones, be sure to consider our 10 Yosemite Valley Alternatives.

 The Five Rules of Prospecting:

 Rule #1: Book on-line!

 It is easier and quicker and you greatly increase your odds by booking on the web.
 At Yosemite, thousands of would-be campers compete for about 500 campsites, and 93 percent of the successful reservations are booked on-line.
 Lucky campers will book 75 percent of the campsites within the first half hour after they go on sale (or less)!
 Would be climbers of the Cables on Half Dome might compete with as many as 500 applicants for just 50 permits on a given day.
 So…if you don’t have a computer and a high speed internet connection, make friends with someone who does!

 Rule #2: Know the on-sale dates!